Ayodeji-python/Learn-Spring-Boot-in-100-Steps---Beginner-to-Expert/02.Spring-Boot-Web-Application-V2/99-step-by-step-changes.md

 		return "login";
 	}

-note the logger variable must call the type of log <info or debug>
+note the logger variable must call the type of log <info or debug level>
 assigned in the application.properties file
 ```
 ## Step10